Nexus-Mods/sso-integration-demo/README.md

 subsequent connections (usually due to disconnects and network errors).
 The response from the SSO will look something like this:

-`connection_token:yNiByflxsnptCuIXpMPMkQ60pedN6msN`
+`{"success":true,"data":{"connection_token":"X5SjO3P4i8tiBgMdYVTCh3z57ZnWVK5z"},"error":null}`

+The response will always contain a `success` attribute, along with `error`, to be used for error reporting.

-The browser can also be opened and the authorise page can be shown.
+The browser can now be opened and the authorise page can be shown.

     // Open the browser window, using the uuid and your application's reference window.open("https://www.nexusmods.com/sso?id="+uuid+"&application_id="+application_slug);